jkvi/Best-Buy-Price-Tracker/README.md

 3. Compare the current price and stock to the **last time you checked**.
 4. Notify you if the price drops or stock changes (desktop alert or email).
 5. Save a **history of prices** in a file so you can track changes over time.

+I have included 3 versions.
+scraper.py is the first working version that I made. scraperws.py is an upgraded version with stock/availabilty checker. scraperwps.py is the final version with everything included before but allows multiple items and optional email notifications.

+I came up with the idea to create this project from https://www.youtube.com/watch?v=Bg9r_yLk7VY.
+Due to Amazon blocking automated scraping, I decided to create a scraper for BestBuy instead.

 ---